lauravoelker/lauravoelker.github.io/index.md

 ---

-# Welcome to My Azure Security & AI Blog!
+# A Guide to Security and AI in Microsoft Azure
 Hello.
 I’m Laura, a Partner Development Manager for Microsoft Azure, passionate about making cloud secuity and AI accessible for everyone, especially business professionals, consultants, and partners.

 On this blog, I share: